lekoala/silverstripe-encrypt/README.md

 Thanks to CipherSweet, your encrypted data is searchable!

+NOTE: Current version of this module has incompatibilities for composite fields with branch 2.
+Plan to rotate your values or keep using previous version.
-NOTE: this module is not compatible with previous versions.
+NOTE: Branch 2 of this module is not compatible with previous versions.
 Please use branch 1 if you need the previous encryption system.

 How to use
 ==================